mailjet/wordpress-mailjet-plugin-apiv3/README.md

 ## Changelog

+= 3.1.5=
+* MJ_HOST and MJ_MAILER variables are moved to the api strategy patter class as public properties of the class.
+From now on, they are accessable from there.

 = 3.1.4=
 * Add a confirmation message  when an user activates his/her contact widget on his/her Wordpress admin